-- Goldenlay the largest producer, supplier and distributor of table eggs across Zambia.
-The company's integrated farm and production facilities are strategically located in the Copperbelt outside of Luanshya, commercially the fastest growing province in Zambia, with easy access to several export markets. - Goldtree a commercial palm oil plantation and milling operation located near Daru, Sierra Leone.
-Apart from relying on its own nucleus plantation, the business partners with the local farming community by purchasing fresh fruit bunches (FFB) from c.
-10,000 registered outgrower farmers.
-The mill processes the FFB into crude palm oil (CPO) and palm kernel oil (PKO). - Kanu a specialist in the supply of world-class agriculture, forestry, earthmoving and road construction equipment.
-It is one of the largest dealers for Liebherr and Bell Equipment in eastern, western and southern Africa with a network of spare part distribution centres across the territories. - AAF SME Fund was established as a subsidiary fund of the AAF and is independently managed by Databank Agrifund Manager Limited (vintage 2012).
-The private equity fund was established to focus on food production and processing at the small and medium enterprise (SME) level throughout the African continent.
-The AAF SME Fund was established out of the AAF.
-With eight investments, these small and medium businesses (formal and informal) represent the real economy and remain critical to the economic development of the continent.
+- Goldenlay the largest producer, supplier and distributor of table eggs in Zambia.
+The company's integrated farm and production facilities are strategically located in the Copperbelt outside of Luanshya, commercially the fastest growing province in Zambia, with easy access to several export markets. - Kanu a specialist in the supply of world-class agriculture, forestry, earthmoving and road construction equipment.
+It is one of the largest dealers for Liebherr and Bell Equipment in eastern, western and southern Africa with a network of spare part distribution centres across the territories.